-MCi's Chief Operating Officer Sophia Hamblin-Wang delivered the winning presentation amongst her packed COP schedule, which also included a presentation to Prime Minister Scott Morrison's business roundtable yesterday morning.
+MCi's Chief Operating Officer Sophia Hamblin Wang delivered the winning presentation amongst her packed COP schedule, which also included a presentation to Prime Minister Scott Morrison's business roundtable yesterday morning.

 MCi's technology speeds up the Earth's natural carbonation process to turn carbon emissions into products that can be used in concrete bricks, plasterboard and other building materials.

-"We're working with companies all over the world to help solve their carbon emissions problems from our pilot plant in Newcastle, Australia,” Ms Hamblin-Wang said.
+'Our win shows Australian ingenuity and technology will play a huge role in the global decarbonisation challenge.
+We're working with companies all over the world to help solve their carbon emissions problems from our pilot plant in Newcastle, Australia.'

+MCi is presenting its technology at the COP26 Summit at the invitation of the Australian Government.
 MCi Chief Executive Officer Marcus Dawe said the company is thrilled to receive this important recognition.

-“It's been an amazing experience so far.
-COP26 represents the maturation of the climate action discussion, moving from what targets we're setting to how we're going to reach them.
+'It's been an amazing experience so far.
+COP26 represents the maturation of the climate action discussion, moving from what targets we're setting to how we're going to reach them.'

-“Our technology complements all the other technologies we'll need to stop the impacts of climate change on our lives and our environment.”
+'Our technology complements all the other technologies we'll need to stop the impacts of climate change on our lives and our environment.'